Uptaker/uuriv-oppija/README.md

 npm run build
 ```

-#### Deploying to server as subdirectory
+### Deploying to server as subdirectory

-For example if you want to serve the app in `https://web.htk.tlu.ee/opistrateegiad/`:
+For example, if you want to serve the app in `https://web.htk.tlu.ee/opistrateegiad/`:

 Change the `BASE_URL` value in `config.ts` to be like this: